DeepanshuS-ConsultAdd/Django_CRUD/README.md

 ## TASK MANAGER
-Here we have created Task Manager where first ever user need to register, As username is unique so this provides authorization of user's to there task.
-For All operations of creating a task, Updating a task a and Deleteing a task.
-The username for authentication and username in reuest being made by the user should be same.
-This helps in preventing differnt users from accessing the resources of other users.
-In this basic authentication is applied.
-If a user try's to access the records of other user.
-They will not be able to make so because both username of basic authentication and the user's tasks's username should be same for that.
+In the Task Manager application, the first user must register.
+Since the username is unique, it ensures that users are authorized to access their own tasks.
+For operations such as creating, updating, and deleting tasks, the username provided in the Basic Authentication must match the username associated with the request.
+This prevents users from accessing each other's resources.

+With Basic Authentication in place, if a user tries to access records belonging to another user, the request will be denied.
+Both the username used in Basic Authentication and the username associated with the task must match for the operation to succeed.

 #### USER CREATION
 <img width="1069" alt="image" src="https://github.com/user-attachments/assets/4693c8f5-c8bc-4e52-8d38-8335d1fbcbc4">